Paul Geoffrey HARDY - Curriculum Vitae

 I am an experienced and versatile software professional,

-users, having worked both in software development and in business
+and the users, having worked both in software development and in business

 - Consultancy, from strategic analysis and advice, through